Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-power/README.md

 Checks the health and running status of all power supply units (PSUs) on a Huawei OceanStor Dorado storage system via the REST API (`/power` endpoint).
 Alerts when any PSU reports a non-normal health or running state.
 Reports manufacturer, model, serial number, production date, input/output voltage and temperature per PSU.

-**Alerting Logic:**

-* WARN if any PSU's health status is not "Normal"
-* WARN if any PSU's running status is not "Normal", "Running" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/power`